jump-dev/jump-dev.github.io/_posts/2020-01-26-celebrate_1k_stars.md

 While tracking the success of an open-source project is known to be a hard problem, we have a few metrics available to us.
 The number of citations of the two main JuMP papers are 253+428 (with some possible double counting).
 Currently 71 developers have added some contribution in some of the 3747 commits of the JuMP repository made available in 67 releases.
 And this is only data from the main JuMP repo.
-The ecosystem has many other repos ranging from [MathOptInteface](https://github.com/JuliaOpt/MathOptInterface.jl) (the interface on which JuMP is built) to solver wrappers.
+The ecosystem has many other repos ranging from [MathOptInteface](https://github.com/JuliaOpt/MathOptInterface.jl) (the abstraction on which JuMP is built) to solver wrappers.

 The number of stars of a GitHub project is yet another indicator, because it means people are adding the project to their list of favorites.
 However, people that starred JuMP are not necessarily users and many users don't star JuMP (if that applies to you, consider giving us a star!), therefore its not a precise metric.